Amy Time! Nixie Tube Clock

 This seemed unnecessary at the time, but turned out to be a prudent precaution.

-I wanted a deep relief in the steel, and etched the workpiece for around 40
+I wanted a deep relief in the steel, and etched the workpiece in

 minutes.
 The toner layer is slightly porous; this doesn't matter for thin PCB